 We all love Christmas, there is no denying that it is the most wonderful time of the year!

-Let’s start with the main – meat.
+Let’s start with the main problem – meat.
 Most people buy their Christmas turkey (or whatever your preference is) from the supermarket, these come in non-recyclable plastic packaging.
-That’s already one bit of waste, and that’s if you don’t bring your own re-useable bag!
-In order to combat this, there are some alternative, zero-waste ways to get your meat.
+That’s already one bit of waste if you don’t bring your own re-useable bag to carry it home!
+To combat this, there are some alternative, zero-waste ways to get your meat.

-One of these ways is to buy from your local butcher, not only are you helping your community, but you are saving the planet, one turkey at a time.
-If you buy from your butcher, you can take it home in your own container, and, to really cut out waste, use leftovers.
+One of these ways is to buy from your local butcher.
+Not only are you helping your community, but you are saving the planet, one turkey at a time.
+If you buy from your butcher, you can take it home in your own container and use leftovers to really cut out waste.

-You can also buy your fruit and veg locally, from your local market, veg shop, or if you don’t have access to these, you can buy loose fruit and veg from the supermarket, either bring your own container or use the reusable bags they have in store.
+You can also buy your fruit and veg locally from your local market or veg shop, or if you don’t have access to these, you can buy loose fruit and veg from the supermarket, either bring your own container or use the reusable bags they have in store.

-You also have the option to make a lot of the food that contributes to the waste yourself, from scratch, producing no waste.
+You also can make a lot of the food that contributes to the waste yourself from scratch, producing no waste.

-You can also cut down waste by making your own advent calendars or buying a reusable one.
-This saves you throwing one out every year and even better, you can fill each day with whatever you want!
+You can also reduce waste by making your advent calendars or buying a reusable one.
+This saves you from throwing one out every year; even better, you can fill each day with whatever you want!
 On that note, you can also get biodegradable or reusable napkins!

-If you want to make the switch to living a more zero waste life, find lots of delicious recipes here.
+If you want to switch to living a more zero-waste life, find lots of delicious recipes here.